IOTechSystems/xrt-examples/Bridges/mqtt/README.md

 ## Example

-This example uses the MQTT bridge component to demonstrate the publishing/subscription model used.
+This example uses the MQTT bridge component in conjunction with the virtual device service to demonstrate the publishing/subscription model used.

 **Required Environment Variables**